tdwg/bdq/tg2/_review/docs/tutorial/index.md

 The next gap we identified in the `Use Case` was:

-** prov:wasAttributedTo (ORCiD is valid) **Gap**
+** prov:wasAttributedTo (Conforms to the structure of an ORCID ID identifier) **Gap**

-This is a more complicated test, as it requires not just checking for the presence of a value, but also checking that the value is a valid ORCiD.
+This is a more complicated test, as it requires not just checking for the presence of a value, but also checking that the value conforms with the expected structure of an ORCID ID.

+Note than on the principle of one Test evaluates one simple thing, we are asking whether the value has the correct structure for an ORCID ID, but we are not asking whether the value is actually a valid ORCID ID (e.g. by checking if it can be found in an authority like the ORCID ID registry).
+We would define a separate test for that second question, and thus keep each test focused on a single aspect of data quality.

 ## 6.1 A Simple Description of the Test (non-normative)

 The Description of the test is an easy-to-understand, concise explanation of what the test does.
 It is a human-oriented explanation.

-We could phrase this as "Is there a value in prov:wasAttributedTo, and if so, is it a valid ORCiD?"
+We could phrase this as "Is there a value in prov:wasAttributedTo, and if so, is it a valid ORCID ID?"
 This, however, is combining two questions into one.

-We want this test to evaluate a single aspect of data quality, which is whether the value in prov:wasAttributedTo is a valid ORCiD.
+We want this test to evaluate a single aspect of data quality, which is whether the value in prov:wasAttributedTo is a valid ORCID ID.
 Thus we can phrase the description as follows:

-* **Description** Is the value in prov:wasAttributedTo a valid ORCiD?
+* **Description** Is the value in prov:wasAttributedTo a valid ORCID ID?

 ## 6.2 Identify the Information Elements (non-normative)